Camerimage 2023

 Un selfie entre Vincent Lacoste et Paul Kircher devant la caméra de Rémy Chevrin - Photo Jean-Louis Fernandez

-Photo Jean-Louis Fernandez
+Photo by Jean-Louis Fernandez

 Or the desire for pink I mentioned.
 Another important point was the choice of the Haute-Maurienne which allowed us to anchor the history and trajectory of the protagonist in a territory where the clean break between the snow-covered village, the industrial valley, the motorway and the city naturally come through on the screen.
 Especially in the car scenes, which mark the script.
 This is a voyage, both concrete and mental, that Christophe was very attached to and which traverses the film from one end to the other.